BaguaSys/tutorials/src/algorithms/decentralized.md

 algorithm = decentralized.LowPrecisionDecentralizedAlgorithm()
 ```

-Others keep the same with the example using Decentralized SGD.
+Others are the same with the example using Decentralized SGD.

 More examples can be found at [Bagua examples](https://github.com/BaguaSys/examples) with  `--algorithm low_precision_decentralized`.